 Purpose Key Messages Suggested Action & Activities Suggested Social Media Ideas Share messages about the importance of staying sober while in on and around the water.
-Boat & Swim Sober Alcohol and drugs impair your senses, reduce your ability to react to danger, and increase your chance of being involved in a fatal drowning.
+Alcohol and drugs impair your senses, reduce your ability to react to danger, and increase your chance of being involved in a fatal drowning.
 Impaired boating is just like impaired driving.
 By operating a boat under the influence, you put not only your life at risk, but also those of your passengers and other boaters.
 Alcohol and Water Don't Mix!
 Alcohol is the number one intoxicant contributing to drowning fatalities in Canada every year.
-Alcohol is a contributing factor to fatal drowning in x% of boating fatalities and y% of swimming fatalities every year in Canada (or your local area).
+Alcohol is a contributing factor to fatal drowning in 35% (x%) of boating fatalities and (y%) of 31% swimming fatalities every year in Canada (or your local area).
 Don't Drink and Drown!
 Beer goggles simulator for walking along a dock or other "water" related course.
 Could include a small wading pool under appropriate lifeguard supervision.
 If possible, obtain beer goggles and a vehicle simulator, have the simulator set up for a boat instead of a car.
-Hand out Water Smart Tip Cards - They can be purchased at lifeguarddepot.com Contact your local Branch about posters and other safety education items you might be able to hand out. #NDPW2021 #SNPN2021 #drowningispreventable #drowningprevention #watersmart #boatsober #swimsober #dontdrinkanddrown • Send out tweets highlighting Provincial and/or National statistics. • Boat Sober posters and images (Canadian Safe Boating Council and Lifesaving Society, MADD, etc.)
+Hand out Water Smart Tip Cards - They can be purchased at lifeguarddepot.com Contact your local Branch about posters and other safety education items you might be able to hand out. #NDPW2023 #SNPN2023 #DrowningIsPreventable #DrowningPrevention #WaterSmart #BoatSober #SwimSober #DontDrinkAndDrown • Send out tweets highlighting Provincial and/or National statistics. • Boat Sober posters and images (Canadian Safe Boating Council and Lifesaving Society, MADD, etc.)